skip to main content

 There are a few different paths to substitute teaching in New Jersey.
 The most straightforward one is to obtain your substitute credential, which allows you to work as a substitute for 20 instructional days per school year.

-Here are the requirements for becoming a substitute teacher in New Jersey:
+Here are the qualifications for substitute teachers in New Jersey:

 • At least 60 semester-hour credits at a regionally accredited college or university OR to be enrolled in a regionally accredited college or university with a minimum of 30 semester-hour credit